Creepy Crawlers

 clouds of annoying gnats begin to swarm.

-Ebony skies ignite flashing fireflies,
+Ebony fields showcase flashing fireflies,

-And while creepy crawlers stir in moonlight,
+As creepy crawlers stir in the moonlight,

-crickets break the silence imposed by night.
+crickets break the silence imposed by Night.

 The morning mist dribbles droplets of dew

-onto blades of green grass grasshoppers chew.
+on blades of grass that green grasshoppers chew.

-And as butterflies sip nectar first light,
+And as butterflies sip nectar, first light,

 dragonflies flex cellophane wings for flight.